 The double boiler (affiliate links) method is definitely the easiest, though and I highly recommend getting yourself one for a Christmas gift if you’re going to spend any amount of time dipping goodies in chocolate.

 If you need your chocolate a little smoother, you can add a 1- 1 1/2″ cube of paraffin wax or a tablespoon or two of shortening.
 This just thins the chocolate a bit so it’s easier for dipping.

-Once you’ve finished dipping all of your pumpkin squares, allow the chocolate to set.
+- Once you’ve finished dipping all of your pumpkin pie bites, allow the chocolate to set.
 Pop them into the fridge to speed this up a bit.
 It won’t take more than 15 minutes for them to be ready to eat.

 They shouldn’t.
 Not on Thanksgiving Day, anyway.